Sedus/spooky_eyes/README.md

   - The eyes can close (fade out);
   - When open, the eyes blink every 10-15 seconds;
   - The eyes can go crazy (flicker) once in a while
-  - Since everything has to fit inside the helmet I've used an arduino mini which will be powered by a 9V battery.